Counseling to Build Self Esteem

 What is Self Esteem?

-What Are the Signs of Low Self Esteem?
+What Are the Symptoms of Low Self Esteem?

-Low self-esteem is not something that simply appears one morning.
+Low self esteem is not something that simply appears one morning.
 It is developed and nurtured over time.
 Every day we experience situations that either boost our self-confidence or tear it apart.
-The challenge for people who lack a strong identity is that once a poor self-image is accepted, they tend to make choices in their lives to support their beliefs.
-Choices such as an abusive partner, disrespectful friends, or a dead-end job only serve to validate and compound their already fragile sense of worth.
-It becomes a vicious, never-ending cycle.
+The challenge for those of us who lack a strong identity is that once a poor self-image is accepted, we tend to make choices in our lives to support those beliefs.
+Or to put simply, once you have accepted the idea that you are worthless, most, if not all of your choices in life will be in harmony with that belief.
+Choices such as an abusive partner, disrespectful friends, or a dead-end job only serve to validate and compound an already fragile sense of worth.
+Suffering from low self esteem can become a vicious, never-ending cycle.

-Some of the classic signs of low self-esteem are: consistent anxiety and emotional turmoil, always accentuating the negative, unable to accept compliments, overly concerned about what others think, don’t trust one’s own opinions, constantly depressed, socially withdraw, self-neglect, eating disorders, unable to take on challenges, always quitting and resigning, controlling, needy, success driven, arrogant, exaggerated perfectionism, and a constant need for validation and recognition.
+Some of the classic signs of low self-esteem are: consistent anxiety and emotional turmoil, always accentuating the negative, unable to accept compliments, overly concerned about what others think, don’t trust one’s own opinions, constantly depressed, socially withdraw, self-neglect, eating disorders, unable to take on challenges, always quitting and resigning, controlling, needy, success driven, arrogant, extremely self-defensive (someone who retaliates far worse than what would normally be expected), exaggerated perfectionism, and a constant need for validation and recognition.
+Someone may throw a lot of "pity parties" as their unyielding thirst for validation, spotlight, and recognition helps them feel better.
+A person suffering from low self esteem may feel constantly worthless, and feel completely helpless to do anything to make his or her life better.
+They often feel defeated to think they can change other people for the better, let alone themselves, hence their personalities are driven inward, rather than outward.

-If you have poor self-esteem it has probably manifested in one of the following ways.
+If you have feelings of worthlessness, it has probably manifested in one of the following ways.
 You may have taken on the role of the constant loser, the person who is always waiting for the other shoe to drop and is helpless to do anything about it.
 Self-pity provides an excuse to avoid taking responsibility for your life.
 You lack assertiveness and feel you must be in a relationship to be worthy.
 You are the typical underachiever.

 You could also try to mask your low self-esteem by over compensating.
 You are the person who always appears happy.
 You are the highly competitive perfectionist who continually reminds others of your successes.
 Underneath however, you live in terror, worrying your true identity will be unmasked.
 You suffer from intense identity issues and tend to “burn out”.